nearform/titus/docs/developers/README.md

 We also provide a plugin to instrument your routes with [node-postgres] toolkit for easier interfacing with Postgres, and another plugin for enabling [Auth0] authentication with [JSON Web Tokens][jwt].

-[NodeMon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.
+[Nodemon] is used to to power hot reloading on file changes when running locally, and make sure your application restarts on uncaught exceptions or unhandled promises.

 - [More information](developers/packages/titus-backend/)